cnrancher/autok3s/README.md

 ## Quick Start (tl;dr)

-Scenarios using Docker:
+Scenario 1 - Use Docker:

 ```bash
 # The commands will start autok3s daemon with an interactionable UI.

 docker run -itd --restart=unless-stopped -p 8080:8080 cnrancher/autok3s:v0.4.0 serve --bind-address=0.0.0.0
 ```

-Scenarios using CLI:
+Scenario 2 - Use CLI:

 ```bash
 # The command use the shell script on MacOS and Linux, or visit the Releases page to download the executable for Windows.